U.S. prosecutors grant Trump Organization CFO immunity in Cohen probe

 McDougal sold her story to American Media for $150,000 in August 2016, but the National Enquirer never published it, in a practice known as “catch and kill” aimed at suppressing potentially damaging stories.

-Rudy Giuliani, a lawyer for the president, has said the payments were personal matters not subject to campaign finance law.
+Giuliani has said the payments were personal matters not subject to campaign finance law.

 Federal campaign finance law limits individual donations to $2,700 per election, requires the disclosure of any donation over $200, and defines a contribution as anything of value given, loaned or advanced to influence a federal election.